quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 QUIC defines a RESET_STREAM frame to abort sending on a stream.
 When a sender resets a stream, it also stops retransmitting STREAM frames for this stream in the of packet loss.
-On the receiver side, there is no guarantee that any data sent on that stream is delivered.
+On the receiving side, there is no guarantee that any data sent on that stream is delivered.

 This document defines a new QUIC frame, the RESET_STREAM_AT frame, that allows